How to Feel Better During Breast Cancer Treatment

 Tip: Tell your doctor as soon as you feel symptoms.
 She may change the dose of your cancer medicine or add another drug to help.

 Peeling, Redness on Hands and Feet

-Some drugs used against breast cancer can cause "hand-foot syndrome."
-This is a sunburn-like redness, tenderness, and sometimes peeling on the palms of the hand and soles of the feet.
+Some drugs that treat breast cancer can cause a painful "hand-foot syndrome."
+This involves a sunburn-like redness, tenderness, and sometimes peeling on the palms of the hands and soles of the feet.

-Borges recommends using thick emollient creams several times a day.
+Tip: Use thick emollient creams several times a day, Borges suggests.
 At night, wear socks or gloves to bed.
 A B6 vitamin supplement may also help.

-If this doesn't work, your doctor may want to change your dosage or extend your "time off" cycle with the drug.
+If these things don't work, your doctor may want to change your dosage or extend your "time off" cycle with the drug.

 Several kinds of chemotherapy can cause these.
 Radiation can also cause them.
 They're painful and make it hard to eat and drink.